Maurice Samuel

-Biography
+Early life

-Born in Măcin, Tulcea County, Romania, to Isaac Samuel and Fanny Acker, Samuel moved to Paris with his family at the age of five and about a year later to England, where he studied at the Victoria University on a 3 year scholarship but did not graduate.
+Born in Măcin, Tulcea County, Romania, to Isaac Samuel and Fanny Acker, Samuel moved to Paris with his family at the age of five and one year later, the family relocated to Manchester in England, living in an immigrant district.

+He studied at the Victoria University on a 3-year scholarship but did not graduate.

 He attended classes in chemistry with Chaim Weizmann (with whom he became friends), physics with Ernest Rutherford and a mathematics class with Horace Lamb but found he had neither talent nor interest in the subjects.
 Flinders Petrie lectured on Egyptology and Samuel recalls that James Frazer (who wrote "The Golden Bough") would occasionally visit the university to give lectures on anthropology.
 He also took courses in French and English literature as well as courses related to civil service requirements.

+He emigrated to the United States in 1914, settling in New York City's Lower East Side.
+During his adolescence he had scant interest in his Jewish heritage and instead became engrossed in non-Jewish literature and socialism.
+His interest in his native Yiddish was renewed when he was drafted into an infantry regiment on the Lower East Side, where he was required to translate commandments to fellow Jewish soldiers with a limited level of English.
+Afterwards, he served with the American Expeditionary Forces in Bordeaux in France during the First World War.
+In 1919 he worked as an interpreter at the Versailles Peace Conference.

+He also assisted the Reparations Commission in Berlin and Vienna, and served with the Morgenthau Commission investigating pogroms in Poland.
+He stayed in Europe until 1921, also taking Hebrew lessons in France from a Palestinian Jew.

 His parents spoke Yiddish at home and he developed strong attachments to the Jewish people and the Yiddish language at early age.
 This later became the motivation for many of the books he wrote as an adult.
-Eventually, Samuel left England and emigrated to the United States, settling in New York City's Lower East Side.
-On August 31, 1917 he married 18 year old Marie Syrkin just prior to serving in the United States Army during World War I, however her father, Nahum Syrkin disapproved of Samuel's prospects and quickly arranged to have the marriage annulled.
-He did allow the couple to remain engaged and they maintained a relationship via correspondence.
-It eventually cooled and Marie finally broke it off while she was enrolled at Cornell University in February 1919.